b3rday/selfbits-ionic-starter/README.md

 2. Select Github as an Authentication provider: Authentication > Auth Provider -> Add Authentication Provider List -> Github -> Edit
 3. Insert the Client ID and Secret from Github and save the settings.

-For further information regarding the github login visit their developer page at https://developer.github.com
+For further information regarding the Github login visit their developer page at https://developer.github.com

 ### Google login